 The Association is only able to consider rehousing owner-occupiers where there are special circumstances which make it impossible for them to buy suitable local housing on the open market.

 All the factors contributing to housing need will be evaluated according to the Association's points system.
-Tenancies will be offered to those in greatest need, bearing in mind that the Association must make the most efficient use of its housing stock and achieve stable communities and sustainable tenancies.
+Tenancies will be offered to those in greatest need, bearing in mind that the Association must make the most allocate to applicants with a local connection to the Parish in which the property is located whilst making the most efficient use of its housing stock and achieve stable communities and sustainable tenancies.